-Why?
-What makes buying a bra so terrible?
-For some, it’s the mere thought of walking into a store filled with lacy undergarments that could only have been made for a race of superhumans.
+As any woman knows, bra shopping can be a stressful experience.
+But what is it that makes bra shopping so terrible?
+For some, it’s the mere thought of walking into a store filled with lacy undergarments and lingerie that could only have been designed for the perfect woman.

 Stressor 1: You associate bras with torture devices.

 This is probably because your bra doesn’t fit correctly.
-Many women put up with ill-fitting bras because that's just how it is, right?"
+Many women put up with ill-fitting lingerie because that's just how it is, right?
 Wrong!
 Believe it or not, your bra should be comfortable.

-You don’t have to put up with underwire that digs into your armpit, or bra bands that chafe.
+No woman should have to put up with an underwire that digs in, or a bra band that chafes.
 To make sure that your bra fits properly you need to pay attention to the following areas: band, straps, underwire, and cups.